lars-t-hansen/moz-sandbox/swat/MANUAL.md

 RefType    ::= ClassName | string | anyref
 ClassName  ::= Id

-    These represent the types of variables.  anyref can hold a reference to a class instance, a string, or a reference to a host object that we don't know anything about.
+    These represent the types of variables.

+    anyref can hold a reference to a class instance, a string, or a reference to a host object that we don't know anything about.

+    Strings are immutable sequences of unicode-ish characters.

     Automatic widening: When a value of static type A is used in a context that requires static type B, and A is not equal to B but A is widenable to B, then